OrisTrack Phase 1 is a phone-on-music-stand feasibility prototype for

 assessment, camera-based orofacial tracking, surface EMG of

-facial musculature, and longitudinal musician health
+facial musculature, and longitudinal musician-health

 Existing clinical instruments are single-session specialist tools, not repeated self-monitoring tools.